Table of Contents

-Filmreference.com lists Conroy as having been married, and having a child, though an interview with The New York Times in 2016 stated that he is single.
-He also said that he is gay.
+Filmreference.com listed Conroy as having been married, and having a child, though an interview with The New York Times in 2016 stated that he was single.
+He also said that he was gay.

 1978 – Born: Clay Aiken, American singer songwriter, actor, producer and author who began his rise to fame on the second season of the television program American Idol in 2003.
 Rolling Stone magazine featured Aiken on the cover of their July 2003 issue.
 In the cover article Aiken said, "One thing I've found of people in the public eye, either you're a womanizer or you've got to be gay.
 Since I'm neither one of those, people are completely concerned about me."
 In subsequent interviews he has expressed frustration over continued questions about his sexual orientation, telling People magazine in 2006, "It doesn't matter what I say.
 People are going to believe what they want."

 After several years of public speculation, Aiken confirmed that he is gay in a September 2008 interview with People magazine.
 On November 18, 2010, Clay went to Washington, D.C. at a Capitol Hill briefing talking about anti-gay bullying.